 Some backyard chicken owners regularly use herbs such as oregano, thyme, and rosemary because they believe they have antimicrobial, astringent, and antifungal properties, as well as the ability to repel insects.
 Essential oils from these plants are also making their way into chicken feeds.

 Essential oils are part of a class of plant extracts called phytogenics (FY-toh-JEN-ihks).
-Poultry farmers are starting to use phytogenics, including essential oils, in their feeds to prevent disease.
+Poultry farmers are starting to use phytogenics, including essential oils, in their feeds.
 They are also using phytogenics in feeds to support healthy growth.
 Proprietary research has shown that essential oils benefit the digestive, reproductive, and immune systems in laying hens.
 The following are a few examples of essential oils and their benefits.

 Studies show that oregano oil extracted from two species, Origanum vulgare and Thymus capitatus, have antimicrobial and antiparasitic properties.
 However, these oregano species are not sold in traditional grocery stores, so finding a source of the right varieties is important.

 A member of the evergreen family, this common medicinal plant can protect poultry livers from toxic molds.
 Other benefits to chickens include high levels of vitamins A, C, and B, as well as magnesium, calcium, copper, iron, and manganese.
-Rosemary also contains carnosic acid, which protects the nervous system and promotes healing in the brain.
-It can be used to prevent (not cure) certain bacterial infections, such as Staphylococcus aureus, which causes bumblefoot.
 Its strong smell also acts as an insect repellent.

 This member of the mint family is a medicinal herb in many cultures.
 In poultry it acts as an antioxidant that protects the intestine and boosts the immune system.
-As a hygienic environmental spray, it also has antibacterial properties, decreasing the number of Coliform bacteria.
 Other effects in poultry include improvement in growth and digestive and antioxidant enzymes.